SymbioticEDA/sedasuitedocs/docs/source/quickstart.rst

-Getting started with Formal Verification
+Getting started with Symbiotic EDA Suite
 ----------------------------------------

 This short guide aims to get you started with the `Symbiotic EDA <https://www.symbioticeda.com/>`_ Formal Verification tools.